dmdm/test_strftime/README.rst

-This is a testbed to test strftime() in different environments.
+This is a testbed to test `strftime()` in different environments.

 The unittest needs tox and nose.
-It checks the output f strftime() in Python 2.7 and Python 3.2 for several locales.
+It checks the output of `strftime()` in Python 2.7 and Python 3.2 for several locales.

 Make sure the tested locales are installed on your system.